-It doesn’t matter what the problem is, I am certain the answer is yoga.
-This is pretty apparent to anyone that spends five minutes in a room with me.
-Sometimes I seem a little crazy passionate about it, but the benefits are real, and a lot of studies suggest so.
-Yoga helps to remind me that it isn’t about what I have, but who I am.
+It doesn’t matter what the problem is; I am certain the answer is yoga.
+This is pretty apparent to anyone who spends five minutes in a room with me.
+Sometimes, I seem a little crazy passionate about it, but the benefits are real, and a lot of studies suggest so.
+Yoga helps to remind me that it isn’t about what I have but who I am.
 I’ve never felt more beautiful, capable, and individually powerful than after a yoga class – even though I look like a sweaty drowned rat and smell like foot.

 2. Writing letters

-Writing in general has been the topic of many psychological studies, and been the subject of many books.
-Laura King’s particular study concluded “Writing about life goals was significantly less upsetting than writing about trauma and was associated with a significant increase in subjective well-being.”
+Writing in general has been the topic of many psychological studies and has been the subject of many books.
+Laura King’s particular study concluded, “Writing about life goals was significantly less upsetting than writing about trauma and was associated with a significant increase in subjective well-being.”

 3. Coffee dates with myself

-I’m not trying to preach chemical dependency, or encourage solving feeling of loneliness with a stimulant.
+I’m not trying to preach chemical dependency or encourage solving feelings of loneliness with a stimulant.
 But the facts are the facts: coffee can help make us happy.
 But it isn’t about the chemical for me.
 It’s about being secure and comfortable enough to go to a coffee shop, order my favorite beverage (dirty chai tea latte), and sit and read the newspaper for an hour.
 It is a simple declaration of “me.”
 It’s a date I have with myself.
 To reset, recharge, and feel good.
-And usually I instagram and artsy photo or two.
+Usually, I Instagram an artsy photo or two.
 The lighting in coffee shops is hard to pass up…

 4. Exploring nature